A Bit Of Everything

 Be careful what you wish for, it may come true.
 Yesterday I wished for more wind.
 I should have specified the exact amount, as well as the resulting wave height.

 The day started, like almost every day here, quite promising.
 The 8 knots in the protected bay where we spent the night increased outside to the expected 15 knots.
 Coming from the south-east behind us, no less!
-Up with the Code D and we were humming along at 6 knots.
+Up with the gennaker(a large light sail that is used when the wind comes _from the side_ of your boat) and we were humming along at 6 knots.
 We set sail for Zakynthos, some 60 miles away.

 When we came from behind Proti island, wave size increased quite suddenly to a meter or so.
 A bit of a rougher ride, but not too uncomfortable.
 Then we saw a squall on the horizon.
 It looked dark, menacing and it was making a beeline to our boat.
 Then it grew tentacles.
 The tentacles developed into waterspouts.